STUDY JAPANESE ONLINE WITH NATIVES HERE

 Hiyamugi it is appreciated cold during the summer months.
 It is usually served over ice or floating on water in a clear glass bowl.
 Chilled noodles are served with a sauce on the side called tsukejiru, made with dashi, soy sauce and mirin.

-Japanese noodle type - hiyamugi
+Type of Japanese pasta - hiyamugi

 An example of hiyamugi, but it looks thin for my taste.